DrSiemer/CodeMerger/README.md

 ### Settings

-- Select your preferred editor in the settings (none means default will be used)
+- **Application Updates**: Enable or disable the automatic daily check for new versions
-- Configure the automatic check for new files (enable/disable and set the check interval)
+- **File System Monitoring**: Configure the automatic check for new files (enable/disable and set the check interval)
+- **Secret Scanning**: Enable a check for potential secrets (API keys, etc) that runs before copying code to the clipboard
+- **Prompts**:
+    - **"Copy Merged" Prompt**: Set the default text that is automatically prepended when you click "Copy Merged"
+    - **Default Intro/Outro Prompts**: Define reusable, application-wide default texts for the wrapper feature.
+These can be quickly loaded into any project's specific wrapper text
+- **Default Editor**: Select your preferred editor for opening files from the file manager (leaving it blank uses the system default)
 - To manage indexed filetypes, click "Manage Filetypes" from the main window